AdobeDocs/campaign.en/help/v8/connect/ac-sfdc.md

 1. Select the **Enable** option to activate the account in Campaign.

+>[!NOTE]
+>
+>To approve the setup, you need to log off and back on to the Adobe Campaign console.

 ## Select tables to synchronize{#sfdc-create-tables}

 You can now configure tables to synchonize.

 1. Click the **[!UICONTROL Salesforce CRM configuration wizard...]**.

-   >[!NOTE]
-   >
-   >To approve the setup, you need to log off and back on to the Adobe Campaign console.
+1. Select the tables to synchronize and start the process.
 1. Check the schema generated in Adobe Campaign in the **[!UICONTROL Administration > Configuration > Data schemas]** node.

    Example of a **Salesforce** schema imported in Campaign:

    ![](assets/sfdc-schemas.png)

 ## Synchronize enumerations{#sfdc-enum-sync}